ujjwal476/Netflix-analysis-and-suggestion/index.md

 As introduced earlier I would like to see the contents of Netflix.
 #### 1. [General Analysis](General analysis.md)

-    a.
     Quality of contents
-    b.
     Analysis by country
-    c.
     Genre analysis
-    d.
     Rating type

 #### 2. [Duration and rating analysis](Duration and rating analysis.md)

       Distribution of duration in mins
       Co-relation between rating and duration

 #### 3. [Popular words and sentiment analysis](Popular words and sentiment.md)